BitcoinDesign/Guide/guide/private-key-management/case-studies.md

 - Onboarding with as little friction as possible

 #### Technical considerations
-- Back up encrypted recovery-phrase automatically to retain export option in the future
+- Back up encrypted recovery phrase automatically to retain export option in the future
 - Use a platform-appropriate storage location (keychain with iCloud, Google Drive)
 - Additional user authentication to consider: biometrics, pin
 - Upgrade-path to other schemes if funds stored increase